ethereum-optimism/superchain-ops/runbooks/mcp-l1.md

 - The `l1ChainName` and `l2ChainName` values.
 - The 6 addresses under the `// Known EOAs to exclude from safety checks.` comment.
   - These have comments explaining where to get each value from.
-  - Context on these addresses: Most upgrades have an an invariant of “When writing an address into a storage slot, that address should *usually* have code”.
+  - Context on these addresses: Most upgrades have an invariant of “When writing an address into a storage slot, that address should *usually* have code”.
 It’s “usually” and not “always” because:
     - Some roles in the protocol are EOAs with no code, and their addresses are in storage.
 This is what these 6 EOAs are.
     - Other exceptions are when we put an L2 predeploy address in L1 storage.